-Now ... the complicated stuff.
+Now for the complicated stuff.

-Most folks exploring cobra, never get past “Evolving a Flow”.
+Most folks exploring cobra, never get past “Evolving a Flow.”
 For most, that’s enough.
 That would mean you have a working awareness of the 8 essential energies, which I refer to as the

 “natural” flows.
 What defines the natural flows is their execution while your lead hand is over your lead leg.
 You might want to re-view the earlier videos to see what I mean, and ensure you lock in

-the idea.
-The flow feels natural, comfortable, and familiar ... hence the term “natural”.
+the concept.
+The flow feels natural, comfortable, and familiar, hence the term “natural”.

 As happens in nature, behind everything overt and visible, is usually something of equal substance

 and import, but beneath the visible plane.
-In the case of silk reeling, if natural were thought of as “yang” ... the “yin” would be the “obscure.”
+In the case of silk reeling, if natural were thought of as “yang,” the “yin” would be the “obscure.”
 There are eight natural energy flows.
 There are eight

+corresponding obscure energy flows.
 In the accompanying video I try to leave a trail of breadcrumbs, which if you choose to follow, will take you well down the path.
 Master these and

 you will begin to see openings for energy application and counter, which otherwise would not be apparent or easily discovered.